hugheaves/MOM/README.txt

 10. Unused - In MOM, this field is unused and will always contain "."

-11. Mismatching bases  - A space seperated list of the mismatches between the reference and query sequences.
+11. Mismatching bases  - A space separated list of the mismatches between the reference and query sequences.
 The format is "nB" where n is the position of the mismatch in the matching portion of the read (not from the first base in the entire read), and B is the base that was found in the reference genome.